PyCon/pycon2019/docs/registration.rst

 ``/YEAR/admin/constance/config/`` and set ``REGISTRATION_STATUS`` to either
 ``soon``, ``open``, or ``closed``.
 If the value is an empty string or a value other than the three valid entries, the homepage template will not include any specific registration status information or link.
-If other valid statees are required, the homepage template will have to be modified accordingly.
+If other valid states are required, the homepage template will have to be modified accordingly.

 The registration link (to actually register for the conference) just